 Welcome to Saltash Health Centre

-As some of you are already aware, Dr Cook will be retiring at the end of June.
+As some of you are already aware, Dr Cook retired at the end of June.

 Unfortunately we have not been able to take on a replacement GP straight away, and so there will be a period of time where we are short of doctors’ appointments.
 This is a national problem with a shortage of GP’s throughout the country.